LostTrailBreaker/My-TTRPG-Campaigns/London By Night (VTM)/VTM Mechanics, Gameplay, & Lore.md

 	- [[Wits]]: thinking quickly and reacting correctly on little information
 	- [[Resolve]]: provides focus and determination, measures concentration and mental fortitude
 ## Willpower
-- willpower can be spent
+- willpower can be spent for several different reasons:
+	- to reroll up to 3 regular dice

 ### Skills
 -